MockbaTheBorg/RunCPM/readme.md

 For Linux and FreeBSD the "ncurses.h" header file (and library) is required.
 The name of the package providing it depends on the Linux distribution.
 Some are named "ncurses-dev", some "ncurses-devel", so Google is your friend for that.<br>
 On Mac OS X, install it using "brew install ncurses".<br>
 The "readline.h" header file is also required on Linux/FreeBSD.
-On some linuxes it is called "libreadline-dev".
+On some linuxes it is called "libreadline-dev".<br>

+Anyone having issues building with homebrew 'binutils' on Mac should check this issue: https://github.com/MockbaTheBorg/RunCPM/issues/136<br>

 ## Getting Started